 - Players and NPCs will provide opportunities for small scale ad hoc interactions.

-- Participating in org and scheduled events will provide large scale content options.
+- Participating in orchestrated and scheduled events will provide large scale content options.

 Solo, small group, large group – all available in one profession with two ships.